-When customers walk up to our booth and ask about our Formaldehyde (Aldehyde) Monitor, the 571, I know this chat is going to go well.
+When customers ask about our Formaldehyde (Aldehyde) Monitor, the 571, we know this chat is going to go well.

 The Easy Sell

 We have the best formaldehyde badge in the business.
 It’s just a matter of deciding which topic to address first:

 - Very low method reporting limit: 0.1 μg.

 - Large capacity: over 16 times the OSHA PEL.

 - Use for 15 minutes for OSHA STEL,

 - and Indoor Air Quality monitoring (24 hours, 48 hours…)

 - Pop open and snap shut.
 No transfer of caps or fuzzy sampling times.

 - No refrigeration required before or after sampling.